 Branch offices are subject to Registry of Companies’ supervision and must comply with the same requirements as corporations.

 Corporations ('Sociedad Anónima')

-This is the most formal company in the country, requiring at least 2 shareholders to constitute which cannot be on a relation of 99% - 1%, and with no limitation on maximum shareholders.
+This is the most formal company in the country, requiring at least 2 shareholders to be registered which cannot be on a relation of 99% - 1%, and with no limitation on maximum shareholders.
 Also they have the following details:

 - With this legal entity, you can raise capital through issuing public shares.